dedis/cosi/README.md

 before signing off on them,
 e.g., to validate a [collectively signed blockchain](http://arxiv.org/abs/1602.06997).

-## Running your own CoSi witness server
+## Running Your Own CoSi Witness Server

 First you need to create a configuration file for the server including a public/private key pair.